Recollections: A Long Walk

 “Hello.”
 My voice boomed back at me from twenty feet away in a most satisfactory manner.
 “Hello to everyone in the dining room.”
 That got a laugh.
 This felt dangerous.
 “And welcome to Leftover Thanksgiving hosted today by our favorite aunt and uncle, Alice and Bert!
 Let’s hear a round of applause!”
 They clapped.
 My future as a striving theatre professional was sealed in that moment.

-I have been justly accused of extending pre-show curtain speeches past the useful limit while functioning as artistic director at one theatre or the other; an indulgence with roots in that microphone.
 I couldn’t stop talking.
 I listed names of family and their imagined responsibilities for the day.
-I reviewed the dishes on order, complimented the cooks, anticipated who would have to leave early, who would get stuck with the dishes, who would get to take home the leftover, leftover stuffing.
+I reviewed the dishes on order, complimented the cooks, anticipated who would have to leave early and who would get stuck with washing up.
+Who would get to take home the leftover, leftover stuffing.

 After several minutes of my imagining a happily amused audience, rapt at my wit and sophistication, my father crept in.